Use the resources below to support your entry for the Awards.

 The Inquiry and Knowledge-Building Cycle is a diagram presented in the A3 overview of BES findings.
 This tool has been designed to help implement a collaborative approach to ongoing school improvement that is responsive to diverse (all) children and young people.

-You should refer to this diagram to help you write your case study in particular for Questions 3 to 7.
+You should refer to this diagram to help you write your case study.
+When answering each question, use the Inquiry and Knowledge Building cycle shown above.

 For more information on BES, go to: Best Evidence Synthesis (BES) Iterative Programme.